 PhD 3-4 years; MD 2 years; MPhil 1 year (full-time) / Please discuss with School (part-time) / n/a (distance / e-Learning)

-- Institute of Psychological Medicine and Clinical Neurosciences
+- Division of Psychological Medicine and Clinical Neurosciences

 The underlying aim of the School is to ensure the optimum ‘translation’ of fundamental knowledge to patient benefit.